kach/emo.7/README.txt

               Conveys indifference or annoyance.

-       o.o or 0.o or o_0 or O.O
+       O_o or O.o or 0.o or o_0
               Conveys  surprise  or astonishment.
-(Note: Any combination of the letter 'o' or the number zero works here.
-It's up to you.)
+Any combination of zero (0), capital O (O), and lowercase O (o), and either a dot (.)  or  an underscore (_) are acceptable.

        >< or >.< or >_<
               Conveys distress or frustration.

 NOTE ON PARENTHESES
        The  usage  of  parenthesis-terminated  emoticons  within parenthesized statements merits some discussion.
 There are several possible  conven- tions which can be used.

        We  can  optimize  for grammatical correctness by placing an additional closing parenthesis after the emoticon:

               (I like it the way it is. :))

        However, this looks awkward to many.
 The alternative is  to  leave  off the trailing parenthesis:

               (I like it the way it is. :)

        This,  however,  appears incomplete and is not strictly correct.
 A com- promise can be achieved by placing a space between the two parentheses:

               (I like it the way it is. :) )

        In  general, it is left to the writer to choose a style which they pre- fer.